cedadev/jasmin-workshop/exercises/ex02/README.md

 This is the outline of what you need to do.
 The recommended way of doing each step is covered in the "Cheat Sheet" but you may wish to try solving it for yourself first.

+1. Your starting point is on a JASMIN `login` server (see [exercise 01](../ex01))
-1. Login to a JASMIN scientific analysis server
+1. Login to a JASMIN scientific analysis server from the login server
    * Launch two terminal sessions
    * Access a JASMIN login server on each terminal (see exercise 01)
    * Choose a Sci server with the lowest load
    * Login to the chosen sci server on each terminal
    > **_NOTE:_**  The purpose of having two SSH terminal sessions running on the same sci server is to facilitate compute and monitoring.
 One terminal is for executing commands on the sci while the second terminal is for monitoring user processes (or editing a script)
 1. Execute the first Python example script on the Sci server
    * Copy the first Python example script `random-number-gen.py`(shown in the JASMIN resources section) to your current working directory